 The author of numerous articles on employee benefits matters, Virginia is also a frequent speaker at insurance, human resource, financial institution, brokerage and government plan conferences.
 She is a contributing author to the firm’s Data Privacy + Security Insider and ERISA Claim Defense blogs.

-Virginia was named to the Connecticut Super Lawyers® list from 2013 to 2020 and among The Best Lawyers in America© in the area of Employee Benefits/ERISA Law since 2018.
-She was also listed in The Best Lawyers in America© as Hartford Lawyer of the Year in the area of Employee Benefits (ERISA) Law for 2021.
+Virginia was named to the Connecticut Super Lawyers® list from 2013 to 2022 and among The Best Lawyers in America© in the area of Employee Benefits/ERISA Law since 2018.
+She was also listed in The Best Lawyers in America© as Hartford Lawyer of the Year in the area of Employee Benefits (ERISA) Law for 2021 and 2023.
 Virginia currently serves on the firm’s Diversity, Equity & Inclusion Committee.